Lovaraju521/pytest-human/README.md

 * `suppress_self` - do not show the `self` argument logging function parameters, default `True`
 * `log_level` - set a log level for the method trace

+Note: tracing will have some performance implications on method calls, also you should limit using `@traced` on frequently called functions as to reduce log noise.

 ### Third-party method tracing

 The `@traced` decorator is very useful for debugging but it is unfortunately restricted to code you own.